vsivsi/meteor-job/README.md

 ### Job managers

-Management of the jobCollection itself is also accomplished using a mixture of Job class methods and methods on individual job objects:
+Management of the jobCollection itself is accomplished using a mixture of Job class methods and methods on individual job objects:

 ```js
 // Get a job object by Id